 Mammillaria spinosissima is endemic to Mexico.
 It grows in tropical dry forests and xerophilous scrub at elevations between 5,250 and 6,230 feet (1,600 and 1,900 m) in Guerrero, Morelos, and the State of Mexico.

 Mammillaria spinosissima is a small cactus with cylindrical, dark blue-green stems with short tubercles, each with a dense cluster of spines at the tip, almost completely hiding the stem.
 The stems can grow up to 12 inches (30 cm) tall, rarely up to 20 inches (50 cm), and can reach a diameter of 4 inches (10 cm).
-At first, the plant is solitary, but later, it produces offsets at the base, forming a clump over time.
+At first, the plant grows solitary, but later, it produces offsets at the base, forming a clump over time.
 Each areole bears 4 to 15 central and 20 to 26 radial spines.
-The radial spines are straight and vary in color from white and yellow to deep reddish-brown, measuring up to 0.4 inches (1 cm) long.
-The central spines are stouter than the radial spines and vary in color from reddish and pinkish-brown to yellowish, measuring up to 0.8 inches (2 cm) long.
+The radial spines are straight and vary in color from white and yellow to deep reddish-brown, measuring up to 0.4 inches (1 cm) in length.
+The central spines are stouter than the radial spines and vary in color from reddish and pinkish-brown to yellowish, measuring up to 0.8 inches (2 cm) in length.

 In spring, Mammillaria spinosissima produces flowers that form a ring around the top of the stem.
-The flowers are purplish or deep pink and can reach up to 0.8 inches (2 cm) in length and 0.6 inches (1.5 cm) in diameter.
-The fruits are club-shaped, up to 0.8 inches (2 cm) long, greenish to dull purple, and contain reddish-brown seeds.
+The flowers are deep pink or purplish, and can reach a length of 0.8 inches (2 cm) and a diameter of 0.6 inches (1.5 cm).
+The fruits are club-shaped, greenish to dull purple, and contain reddish-brown seeds.
+They can grow up to 0.8 inches (2 cm) long.

 How to Grow and Care for Mammillaria spinosissima